daithimarkham/Pands-Problem-Set/README.md

     i = i + 1

-We then entered print(ans) which gave us the sum of 55.
+Then I entered print(ans) which gave us the sum of 55.

-- Problem number 2
+#- Problem number 2

 This asked us to write a program which outputs whether or not today begins with the letter "T".